dragonstw/socialnets18/README.md

 ## Course Policies
 ### Course Grade
 * 50% Lab Activities
-* 20% Midterm Exam
+* 10% Midterm Exam
-* 20% Final exam
+* 30% Final exam
 * 10% Participation (attendance, interaction in class, knowledge quizzes)

+For assigned Lab Activities, two things should be mentioned:
+* All assignments must be turned in by the due date.
+Students who leave _any one assignment_ unfinished at the and of the class will receive an `Fx` score for the whole course.
+* Youcan drop one of your assignment grades (i.e., it will not count toward your final score).

 Letter grades are given at 5-point intervals:
 * A+       90-100